sabirinID/DataCamp/Courses/AWS/Introduction to AWS Boto in Python/README.md

 Link: https://app.datacamp.com/learn/courses/introduction-to-aws-boto-in-python

 ## Course Description
 What if you were no longer constrained by the capabilities of your laptop?
 What if you could get an SMS when a city garbage truck camera spots a missing a cat?
 This is all possible with cloud technology.
 This course will teach you how to integrate Amazon Web Services (AWS) into your data workflow.
-You’ll learn how to upload data to S3, AWS cloud storage.
-You’ll use triggers from your analysis to send text messages with AWS SNS.
+You'll learn how to upload data to S3, AWS cloud storage.
+You'll use triggers from your analysis to send text messages with AWS SNS.
 You will use Rekognition to detect objects in an image.
 And you will use Comprehend to decide if a piece of feedback is negative.
-By the time you’re done, you will learn how to build a pipeline, subscribe people to it, and send them text messages when an image contains a cat!
+By the time you're done, you will learn how to build a pipeline, subscribe people to it, and send them text messages when an image contains a cat!

 1. Putting Files in the Cloud!